Skip to navigation | Skip to main content | Skip to footer

 Check out our step-by-step guide to the application process and learn more about each stage of the journey.

-Start your journey to Manchester by browsing our range of programmes or search our live, advertised self and fully funded projects open to international applicants to discover one you’re passionate about.
+Start your journey to Manchester by browsing our range of programmes or search our live, advertised self funded and fully funded projects open to international applicants to discover one you’re passionate about.

 Once you’ve found a pre-determined project you’re passionate about it’s crucial you reach out to the listed potential supervisor to speak to them about their project and area of research and your suitability for their research before you apply.